apmuthu/myseat/README.txt

 Whether you are a restaurant team of 5 or a Grand-Hotel, mySeat will help you keep track of your reservations with ease.

-LAST CHANGES in 0.1791 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+LAST CHANGES in 0.1793 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-- New function to move reservations on other dates
+- Spanish language at contact form
-- Bugfix on dayoff settings in outlet form
+- Small bugfixes

 DATABASE ADD in 0.1791 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=